Kinectsit/kinects-it/README.md

 The link below contains the original design files, which also include integrated payment dashboards (in backlog).
 View all of the mockups in the image below here: <https://goo.gl/IhnrhM>

 ![kinectsmockupfolderview](https://cloud.githubusercontent.com/assets/5761911/15413743/5372f880-1de8-11e6-9d82-bd1006400bcf.png)

-##__Team__
-- Product Owner: Bucko Perley
-- Scrum Master: Bryan Newby
-- Development Team Members: Krista Moroder, Bucko Perley, Bryan Newby

-##__Contributing__

-To contribute, create a fork on a pull request on a feature branch.
-We will do our best to review pull requests in a timely fashion.

-###__Backlog__

-1. Add a third database to store device transaction query data (stored for lookup per device, and/or by user).
-2. Add the ability for users to upload photos for devices, and/or use the device category table in the database.
-3. Add the ability for users to be both a host and a guest.
-4. Allow hosts or guests to be in multiple houses at once.
-5. Integrate additional payment options.